TJ4519/Concept-Drift-Detection-and-Re-Training-of-LSTMs-/README.md

 ## Problem Statement

-Marine vessel exhaust monitoring is crucial for early fault detection.
-Our current LSTM model predicts gas temperature based on sensor data and flags anomalies via reconstruction losses.
-However, gradual changes—such as soot buildup that alters exhaust heat-transfer properties—cause the data distribution to drift, leading to outdated models and unreliable anomaly detection.
+Sensory data anomaly detection is fundamental for early fault detection.
+In Marine vessels, deep-learning models like LSTMs can be trained to predict normal operating conditions on, amongst other features, engine outlet gas temperatures.
+By running inference on sensory data per feature-group, in 15mins batches for instance, can be used to compute reconstruction error rates for a vessel.
+These reconstruction losses (predicted (t-15) vs real-time (t) are used as signals to flag anomalous readings to the central control unit/dashboard - critical anomalies preceded catastrophic failure.
+However, gradual changes in the expected/normal data distribution—such as soot buildup that alters exhaust heat-transfer properties of an engine exhaust pipeline—cause the data distribution to drift, leading to outdated models and unreliable anomaly detection.
+Soot-driven changes to the heat-transfer rates of an exhaust pose not only a modeling and deep-learning prediction challenge, but soot-build up poses a fire risk as it can ignite if the build-up reaches a sufficient thickness under ideal heat-transfer rates.
+This MUST be avoided.

 **Our Goals:**
 - **Enrich the Feature Set:** Incorporate additional signals (engine RPM, back-pressure, derived gas velocity) and derive mechanistic features to capture the physical state of the exhaust.